Photo Credit: Devaan Ingraham / Banff & Lake Louise Tourism

 As temperatures cool, waterfalls turn into glittering pillars of ice.
 Our most popular winter hike takes visitors to Johnston Canyon, where you can take a guided icewalk all the way to the upper falls during the day, or by the light of your headlamp to the lower falls in the night.
 Looking for a truly authentic winter hike?
 Our favourite Banff Icewalk is the Grotto Canyon Icewalk, where you’ll walk through the canyon on a frozen creek bed (wearing ice cleats to keep you steady) and discover ancient pictographs and glittering frozen falls.
 Plus there’s delicious hot chocolate to keep you warm!

 Looking to escape the crowds or simply ski somewhere new?
-Choose from two great day ski trips from Banff that include a full day of skiing in BC and return transport for the same price as a lift ticket alone.
-The daily Kicking Horse Powder Express takes you to one of the most thrilling ski resorts in North America, while the weekly shuttle to Panorama Mountain Resort is perfect for families or groups with a range of experience levels.
+Choose from two great day ski trips from Banff that include a full day of skiing in BC and return transport for less than the price as a lift ticket alone.
+The daily Kicking Horse Powder Express takes you to one of the most thrilling ski resorts in North America, while the shuttle to Panorama Mountain Resort runs three times a week and is perfect for families or groups with a range of experience levels.
 Or for those seeking an exhilarating backcountry ski experience, the closest heli-skiing to Banff is in the majestic Purcell mountain range.

 Is there a greater thrill than zooming through fresh snow on a powerful 600cc snowmobile?
 Follow your friendly guide along scenic trails with panoramic views of the Canadian Rockies, stopping for a delicious alpine bbq lunch.